What Is Export & Import Logistics?

 Arrange Inter-Modal Transfer

-Once the team successfully meets all the requirements, they then arrange inter-modal transportation in order to efficiently move the goods from the exporter’s location to the designated loading point.
+Once the team successfully meets all the necessary requirements, they then proceed to arrange inter-modal transportation.
+As a result, the goods can be efficiently moved from the exporter’s location to the designated loading point, ensuring a smooth and seamless process.

 Customs agents review the shipment’s documentation, conduct physical verifications, and exporters pay the port dues.